2026 World Cup Cities Announcement: Possible Sites, How to Watch

-2026 World Cup Cities Announcement: Possible sites, how to watch originally appeared on NBC Sports Chicago
+Washington a candidate in 2026 World Cup city announcement originally appeared on NBC Sports Washington

 FIFA is set to announce the host cities for the 2026 World Cup.